Call for Papers is now closed!

 Session abstract max.
 250 words, including name of organizer, chair, participants and discussant; in addition, 3–4 paper abstracts (max.
 250 words each).
 The length of each presentation is to be decided by the panel organiser.
 The session organiser is free to think of alternate session formats, as long as the presentations fit into the two-hour limit.

 Individual paper format

 Paper proposal (max.
 250 words).
-The length of the paper is 20 minutes, followed by a 10 minute discussion.
+The length of each paper is 20 minutes, followed by a 10 minute discussion.

 All submitters are asked to add a short biography of max.
 3 sentences, their status and affiliation (e.g. PhD candidate, University of Glasgow) as well as contact information (address, telephone number, e-mail) to their application.